edakass/Code-Conventions-for-the-Java/README.md

 - If you ship your source code as a product, you need to make sure it is as well packaged and clean as any other product you create.

+#### A block comment should be preceded by a blank line to set it apart from the rest of the code. (https://www.oracle.com/java/technologies/javase/codeconventions-comments.html)

  Indentation : Girinti